ineztaa/Technical-Test-QA/README.md

 # Technical-Test-QA
-This repository is contain technical test for the job QA in SISMEDIKA
+This repository is contain technical test for my portfolio

 # How to run